Cheapest Way to Ship Mugs

 Shipping Options for Mugs

 Shipping mugs requires extra attention to packaging because ceramics are inherently fragile.
 A standard coffee mug weighs 12-16 oz, and with proper padding, the total package often lands between 1-2 lbs.
 The key to success is wrapping the mug individually in bubble wrap, filling the interior cavity, and ensuring no movement inside the box.
 Using a box that is only slightly larger than the wrapped mug minimizes shifting and reduces breakage risk.
+Once the packaging is dialed in, the only remaining variable is what you pay for the label, and that is where most sellers quietly leak money by defaulting to retail rates.

 | Service | Carrier | Est. Cost | Speed | Best For |